Prathyusha587/FRT/README.md

 # Deploy the bot to Azure
 To learn more about deploying a bot to Azure, see [Deploy your bot to Azure][40] for a complete list of deployment instructions.
+5.SCREENSHOT OF DEPLOYMENT OF THE BOT ON AZURE (https://github.com/Prathyusha587/FRT/blob/main/F-Deployment-6.jpg) 6.SCREENSHOT OF FINAL RUNNING ON NAVIGATION TO WEB:(https://github.com/Prathyusha587/FRT/blob/main/G-Test%20run%20the%20bot%20on%20navigating%20to%20web-7.jpg)
 # Further reading
 - [Bot Framework Documentation][20]
 - [Bot Basics][32]